ikrabbe/XCodeControl/README.md

 Currently the program is in beta stage.
 It is useable for a very reduced set of operations, actually one operation: You can add files to the default source code path of a xcode project and a build rule, based on the file extension will be added to all targets the project contains.

-The pbxproj file is read from a static path `XCodeControl.xcodeproj/project.pbxproj`, so from this project itself.
-We need an option to control that input file location.

-The only option that currently works is `-b` or `--buildSourceFile` to add a source file in the default source file path of the project, here `XCodeControl`, and a build rule to all targets.
+The only operation that currently works is `-b` or `--buildSourceFile`, to add a source file in the default source file path of the project, here `XCodeControl`, and a build rule to all targets.

-The output file is always pbjxproj.out.

 This behaviour is tested and seems to work.
-The program should be easily to customize.

-I will describe how to customize, in a short amount of time.
+It should be easy to customize the program.
+I will describe how, in a short amount of time.

 # Example